-Virtual Assistant upgraded with supervised AI technology
+Virtual Assistants get an upgrade with supervised AI technology

 Just when you were getting your head around online virtual assistants and chatbots, things have just stepped up another notch.